adam-bauer-34/adam-bauer-34.github.io/research.md

 All of the projects below are focused on astrophysics.

 My first astrophysics project was supervised by [Prof. Brenda Frye](https://www.as.arizona.edu/people/faculty/brenda-frye), Professor of astronomy at Steward Observatory.
 We studied the gravitational lensing of galaxy clusters using observational data, mainly spectroscopic and photometric.
+I coauthored two papers while a member of this group.

 My second advisor was [Prof. Paul Carter](http://www-users.math.umn.edu/~pcarter/index.html), Professor of mathematics now at the University of Minnesota Twin Cities.
 Together we proved the existence of transonic stellar wind solutions to the Navier-Stokes equations, including viscosity and head conduction, totally rigorously using geometric singular perturbation theory.
-This was a highly enjoyable project.
+This was a highly enjoyable project, and led to my first lead-authored publication.

 My third & final advisor at UArizona was [Prof. Sam Gralla](http://u.arizona.edu/~sgralla/).
 We worked on exploring the Aretakis instability near the inner horizon of black holes.
+This work resulted in my senior thesis.

 My final project was co-advised by [Prof. Nico Yunes](https://physics.illinois.edu/people/directory/profile/nyunes) and [Prof. Charles Gammie](https://physics.illinois.edu/people/directory/profile/gammie) (with great support from Dr. [Alejandro Cardenas-Avendano](https://alejandroc137.bitbucket.io/)).
 We used numerical and analytic models to ascertain that the Event Horizon Telescope can be used to test general relativity against modified gravity theories given sufficiently well-understood astrophysical modeling.
+I first authored a manuscript on the results of this project that has been submitted to for publication.